-The North Channel swim is approximately the same distance as the English Channel, but it has two major differences.
-The first is the sea temperature, which can be 3-5 degrees lower and the second is the hundreds of Lions Mane jellyfish which plague the Channel during the summer months and are for the most part unavoidable.
+The North Channel swim is a challenging marathon swim.
+Firstly for its sea temperature, which can be 11-14 degrees centigrade and secondly for its hundreds of Lions Mane jellyfish which are for the most part unavoidable.

-Although once regarded as an impossible swim, it did not deter a few brave and early pioneers, such as Mercedes Gleitz , Tom Blower, Kevin Murphy and Alison Streeter.
+Although once regarded as an impossible swim, it did not deter the few brave and early pioneers, such as Mercedes Gleitz , Tom Blower, Kevin Murphy and Alison Streeter.
 Mercedes who made several attempts, the first on 23rd June, 1928 continued throughout this year and into 1929 making eightattempts overall from both sides of the channel.
 She with her pilots advice opted in later attempts to go more Northerly to what is now known as the Dál Riata Channel, first conquered by Wayne Soutter.
 Although Mercedes never conquered the North Channel, she nevertheless went on to complete some truly outstanding swims in many parts of the world.
 She was an inspirational lady who also spent a lot of her time and money doing great work for charity.

-During the 1930’s and of course WWII, there were no known swims in the Channel.
-It was not until 1947 that the Channel was first conquered by Englishman Tom Blower from Nottingham, with a time of 15 hours 26 minutes leaving from the harbour in Donaghadee.
+During the 1930’s and of course WWII, there were no known recorded swims across the North Channel.
+Then in 1947 the North Channel was first conquered by Tom Blower from Nottingham in a time of 15 hours 26 minutes leaving from the harbour in Donaghadee.
 Tom was well acquainted with the sea, having served in the Royal Navy during the war, and was awarded a medal for bravery, for diving off his ship to save the life of a fellow seaman.

-There were many attempts during the 1950’s and 1960’s by some well known names of the period, such as Jack McClelland (NI), Margaret Erridge (England) and Florence Chadwick (USA), and the ill fated and tragic death of Greek Army Major Jason Zirganos, who died shortly after being lifted from the water before he could finish the swim.
+There were many attempts during the 1950’s and 1960’s by some well known names of the period, such as Jack McClelland (NI), Margaret Erridge (England) and Florence Chadwick (USA), and the ill fated Greek Army Major Jason Zirganos, who died shortly after being lifted from the water before he could finish the swim.

 1970 saw the first successful solo swim for many years, when swimming legend Kevin Murphy from London reached the Scottish shore.
-Kevin went on to complete two more successful solo swims across the Channel, the only man to date to have done so and only person to have considered a two way crossing.
+Kevin went on to complete two more successful solo swims across the Channel in both directions the only man to date to have done so and only person to have considered a two way crossing.

 More brave attempts followed in the 1970’s and 1980’s, including Margaret Smith (Lincolnshire), Grainne Gunn (Bangor) and Sandra Blewitt (New Zealand) all of whom were unsuccessful, having to give up only 1-2 miles from shore.